codebro634/Cascade/README.md

 ```
 # Run experiments from the paper

-The experiments used for the thesis are located in the folder `Experiments` and can be loaded from there.
+The experiments used for the paper are located in the folder `Experiments` and can be loaded from there.
 Alternatively, they can be manually configured.
 The following lists the necessary commands.

 `<env_name>` is left blank.
 Possible values are `Ant-v4`, `Walker2d-v4`, `Hopper-v4`, etc. Also, every parameter that denotes a training duration is left blank.
 Just insert the training durations used for the experiment
 you are trying to replicate.
 For all other parameters, a concrete value used for the respective experiment suite was inserted to exemplify the usage.